Twisted Superfields: Dynamical Symmetry Breaking

 where $\left\langle \phi _{mF} \right\rangle $ denotes the vev of $\phi _{mF} $.

-Due to smaller values of $m_{21}$ and $\tilde{m}_{22}$ (along with $m_{23}=\tilde{m}_{23}=0$), it is assumed that the $m=2$ fundamental and conjugate scalars acquire vevs.
+Due to eq \eqref{GrindEQ__1_22_} along with an assumption that $m_{21}<\xi _{+}$, the $m=2$ fundamental and conjugate scalars may acquire vevs.
 Following precedent from Supersymmetric QCD (SQCD) \cite{intriligator-seiberg,SQCD-Argyres}, the vevs in the $m=2$ sector are assumed to take the following form:

 where an overbar on a component of a scalar field (e.g. $\bar{\phi }_{2F}^{} $ above) is used to denote the magnitude (real, positive) of the vev of that component.
 In eq \eqref{GrindEQ__2_3_}, the index $n$ represents the SU(3) index of the 3-vectors $\tilde{\phi }_{2F}^{} $ and $\phi _{2F}^{} $.
 For example, writing out the SU(3) ``color'' components: $\left\langle \tilde{\phi }_{23} \right\rangle =i\left(0,0,\bar{\tilde{\phi }}_{23} \right)$.
 In other words, the vevs $\left\langle \tilde{\phi }_{2F}^{} \right\rangle ^{n} $ and $\left\langle \phi _{2F} \right\rangle _{n} $ form 3$\times$3 diagonal matrices in their flavor-``color'' indices.
 The word ``color'' is being used here in order to make a connection with SQCD techniques, but in this model after symmetry breaking, the 3 ``color'' indices of the $m=2$ scalars will actually correspond to 2 isospin doublet indices and 1 singlet index.
 The phases of the vevs are chosen to simplify fermion mass matrices in the next section.